Last Updated on December 1, 2023 by Laura Teso

 Gelateria Pepino is the most ancient gelateria in Europe (1884).
 Here the first gelato on a stick was invented in 1938, the pinguino (penguin, for the color).
 This gelato has different names in Italy, other than pinguino: cremino, mottarello or ricoperto.
 It is basically cream on a stick covered with a layer of chocolate.
 Here at Pepino you can find several flavours, in place of the cream one: rose, violet, mint, coffee and more.
 I tried the violet one and I liked it very much.
 Next time I’d like to try rose.
 I love these two flavors.
 Every time I find a macarons shop I have these 2.
 But it was the first time I found them in a mottarello.

 Caffè Mulassano is a small cafè along the porticos of Piazza Castello.
 Their specialty are the tramezzini, invented here in 1925.
 They were pricey (€3) for the small size but very tasty.
 It was the poet Gabriele D’Annunzio who invented for them the word tramezzino.
 Apparently he enjoyed them very much.
 I’m a tramezzini fan myself.

 A little detached from the city center, it is located along Corso Vittorio Emanuele II.
 The first thing you notice is the peculiar shop sign: a waiter with an evil grin.
 I couldn’t help but take a picture with “him”.
 That’s all I did.
-I did not got inside.
+I did not get inside.
 One of its customers was Gianni Agnelli.
 By the way, Juventus FC was founded here.

 Caffè Fiorio: located along via Po, it dates back to 1780.
 The gelato cone was invented here.
-In fact, gelato is their speciality.
+In fact, gelato is their specialty.
 But, since I was in Turin winter, I skipped it, hoping to have the chance to try it in the future.
 I know, I had gelato at Pepino.
 But one was enough in those cold days.
 This café was also nicknamed Machiavelli café because of the conservative politicians who used to come here.

 Roma già Talmone: it is conveniently located right in front of Porta Nuova train station so that if you come to Turin by train it can be the first stop.